CharlesPikachu/codefree/README.md

 - [FreeProxy](https://github.com/CharlesPikachu/freeproxy): Collecting free proxies from internet.
 - [Paperdl](https://github.com/CharlesPikachu/paperdl): Search and download paper from specific websites.
 - [Sciogovterminal](https://github.com/CharlesPikachu/sciogovterminal): Browse "The State Council Information Office of the People's Republic of China" in the terminal.
-- [CodeFree](https://github.com/CharlesPikachu/codefree): CodeFree: Make no code a reality.
+- [CodeFree](https://github.com/CharlesPikachu/codefree): Make no code a reality.

 # More